gkz/LiveScript-style-guide/README.md

     to-upper-case = -> it.to-upper-case!

-Except for class names, use Pascal case for those:
+Except for class names, use PascalCase for those:

     class WidgetThing extends Base
       ...